 Improves Insulin Sensitivity - Rosehip plant is also believed to be good for managing elevated blood glucose levels.
 It protects our body from type 2 or NIDDM diabetes by improving insulin sensitivity and reducing insulin resistance.
 Regular consumption of rosehip plant extract may have a significant positive impact on our blood sugar levels hence minimising the risk of diabetes.

 Fights Ageing - Regular intake of rosehip not only keeps us healthy but also beautifies our skin.
-To prevent our skin from getting wrinkled and aged, we need to maintain adequate collagen levels in our body.
+To prevent our skin from getting wrinkled and aged, we need to maintain adequate collagen levels in our body (Buy Collagen).
 In addition to providing the required Vitamin C for collagen synthesis, rosehip also protects our skin from UV rays damage.
 Rosehip also contains astaxanthin which is a carotenoid having anti-ageing effects.
 Last but not least, the essential fatty acids present in rosehip revitalises our skin and prevents scarring.

 To summarise, rosehip is healthy, nutritious, delicious and due to its mild sweetness and sour aftertaste, it can be easily included in the diet.
 Rosehip has been known to have copious health benefits like enhancing immunity, reducing inflammation, combating oxidative stress and many more.
 Try this popular herb to enjoy its health benefits.
 But be cautious in case of any medical conditions and consult an expert prior consuming rosehip.